 Do I Need A Referral To See A Pediatric Dentist?

 Definitely not!
-While Dr. Brett is a specialist, anyone is welcomed, referred or not.
+While Dr. Brett and Dr. Grady are specialists, anyone is welcomed, referred or not.

 When Should I Start To Use Toothpaste?